tethysplatform/tethys/docs/tethys_portal/admin_pages/manage_app_storage.rst

 Manage App Storage
 ******************

-Within the app settings page there is a ``Manage app storage`` section that provides a summary of the app workspace storage and the current quota being enforced on it (see Figure 11).
+Within the app settings page there is a ``Manage app storage`` section that provides a summary of the app workspace storage and the current quota being enforced on it.
 To clear the workspace click the ``Clear Workspace`` button.

 .. figure:: ../../../images/site_admin/app_settings_top.png
     :width: 675px

+**Figure 1.** App settings page showing Manage App Storage.

 .. tip::